DS-100/fa17/setup.md

         # Switch to the ds100 environment
         activate ds100

-        # Install the packages for ds100
-        pip install datascience okpy

    From now on, you can switch to the `ds100` env with `activate ds100`, and switch back to the default env with `deactivate`.